 The Altiplano is a semi-arid steppe: a transition between desert and forest.
 There’s too little rain for a forest to grow but the soil is too moist for deserts.
 So, on this high plateaued landscape, water is and always has been scarce.

 Despite these conditions, the Altiplano is long-lived.
 Caves in the mountains – first inhabited by early humans – were occupied well into the 19th century.
 At this time, people living in the Altiplano made a living from various agricultural sources.
 Esparto – a grass used for basketry– provided an income in addition to growing cereals and herding sheep.

 However, the introduction of synthetic fibres led to the collapse of the esparto industry in the 1950s.
 Since then, lack of economic opportunity forced many to move away to find a living and the region continues to suffer from a declining population.

 Today the economy is still mainly based on agricultural activity.
-Yet as the soil is low on organic matter (skeletal one) and has a low depth, and the capacity to retain water is limited.
-Climate extremes such as high temperatures and torrential rains erode topsoil: each year, 20 tons/hectare of soil is lost So, the Altiplano is a challenging landscape to produce food and regenerate vegetation.
+Yet as the soil is low on organic matter (skeletal one) and has a low depth, the capacity to retain water is limited.
+Climate extremes such as high temperatures and torrential rains erode topsoil: each year, 20 tons/hectare of soil is lost.
+So, the Altiplano is a challenging landscape to produce food and regenerate vegetation.
 This is compounded by rural abandonment resulting in lack of management which further degrades soil.